digital-asset/docs.daml.com/docs/2.7.1/docs/canton/usermanual/upgrading.rst

     canton.participants.myparticipant.parameters.minimum-protocol-version = 2.0.0

-The default setting have changed to use protocol 3, while existing domains run protocol 2.
+The default setting have changed to use protocol 3, while existing sync domains run protocol 2.
-Therefore, if you upgrade the binary on domain and domain manager nodes, you need to explicitly set the protocol version as follows:
+Therefore, if you upgrade the binary on sync domain and sync domain manager nodes, you need to explicitly set the protocol version as follows:

 .. code:: bash

     canton.domains.mydomain.init.domain-parameters.protocol-version = 2.0.0

-**You cannot upgrade the protocol of a deployed domain!** You need to keep it running with the existing protocol.
+**You cannot upgrade the protocol of a deployed sync domain!** You need to keep it running with the existing protocol.
 Please follow the protocol upgrade guide to learn how to introduce a new protocol version.

 Change the Canton Protocol Version